slatedocs/slate/source/includes/_investors.md

 ## Migrating Investors

-If you are migrating your existing investors over to Goji, then you need to [onboard the investors in the usual way](#investors-post-platformapi-investors) but also specify `migrationDetails` data.
+If you are migrating your existing investors over to Goji, then you need to onboard the existing investors using the dedicated [investor migration endpoint](#investors-post-platformapi-migrate) and include `migrationDetails` data.

 The `migrationDetails` allows the platform to provide an existing investor ID where applicable and provide the dilligence status as agreed with Goji before migration takes place.